How to Help a Friend Who’s Struggling with Their Mental HealthReading Time: 7 minutes

 Figuring out how to help a friend with addiction issues can be very difficult, particularly if they are in denial about their substance abuse or alcohol abuse.
 Remember to tap into compassion and to think about the larger issues your friend is going through that may be manifesting as substance abuse.
 Blaming or shaming them for their behavior is not how to help a friend.
 And if they continue to resist the ideas that they need support, let the conversation go, at least for now.
 It might have planted a seed that they will think about and act on later.

-How Far Should You Go to Help a Friend with Depression or Substance Use Disorder?
+How Far Should You Go to Help a Friend with Depression, Anxiety, or a Substance Use Disorder?

 No matter how much you care about your friend, there is only so much you can do.
 It’s not healthy for either person if the concerned friend makes themselves constantly available around the clock for calls or crises.
 Moreover, if the friendship has become toxic, don’t keep it going just because you’re afraid something bad will happen if you’re not there.
 And don’t expose yourself to potential danger in an attempt to keep a friend safe.